 Walking Lake Como and Maggiore

-Guidebook to 30 walks in the beautiful Italian lakes of Maggiore and Como.
+Guidebook to 28 day walks and the Sentiero del Viandante trek in the beautiful Italian lakes of Maggiore and Como.
 Routes are graded by difficulty and range from easy lakeside strolls to challenging mountain peaks.
 Well-waymarked trails take you away from the crowds to visit tiny hamlets, historic villas and scenic islands, with walks for all year round.

 Seasonsthe lakes have a mild climate suitable for year-round walking, although spring through to autumn means near-perfect conditions.
 Midsummer is best for mountain routes, while in winter when snow may cover the high peaks, stick to the lakeside walks

 CentresComo, Cadenabbia, Menaggio, Gravedona, Varenna, Bellagio on Lago di Como

 Difficultywalks range from easy lakeside strolls to rambles across terraced mountainsides and exciting paths to superbly panoramic peaks.
 Graded 1 to 3, catering for everyone

 Must Seeferry trips combined with walks.
 Val Cannobina ancient pilgrim route.
 High altitude sanctuaries (Sacro Monte on Maggiore and San Martino on Como).
 Car-less Monteviasco.
 Charming historic villas and islands.
 Historic Strada Regia on Lake Como.
 Stresa cable-car to panoramic Mottarone mountain.
 Como funicular to Brunate.
 Lake Como Greenway lakeside stroll.
 Sentiero del Viandante along Lake Como's shores.
 Bellagio stroll